grokit/dcore/datasys/README.md

 The idea is to never be in a situation that you cannot find refered work because it has been 301'ed or censored.
 But at the same time it is painstaking and hard to keep track to have to manage manual copies.

 Need to be able to be both in-document and external to document.
+If external then a .meta file applies for all documents in the folder (but not sub-folders).
+This set of files is seen as one document (the UID refers to the render page, but should be able to find the list of files in the master metadata manifest).

 What is the UID for a document that is not formerly in he system (e.g. a .pdf file that I can't tag into)?
 Put uid_<uid> in the filename?